 - Remove the pot from heat and use an immersion blender to carefully puree the apples in the pot (this step can be done one day ahead, simply cover and chill the puree overnight before proceeding).

 - Use a measuring cup to measure the amount of puree you have as you transfer the apple puree, cup by cup, into a 6-qt slow cooker.
 For each cup of puree that you have, add one tablespoon of white sugar and one tablespoon of brown sugar.
 Stir the sugar and the spices into the puree.
 Place the lid slightly ajar on the slow cooker and cook on LOW for 8-10 hours, stirring every 2 hours, until the puree is dark and thick enough to where a spoonful mounds up on a plate and liquid seeps out around the mound.

-- During the 30 minutes of cooking, fill your large canning pot with water and bring it to a boil.
+- During the last 30 minutes of slow-cooking, fill your large canning pot with water and bring it to a boil.
 Once the desired thickness is reached, place the slow cooker on HIGH to bring the apple butter to a boil while you prepare for water bath canning.